Dunnes Stores: Bras for children

 In September 2011, the Irish Independent found that Dunnes Stores was selling bra-and-knicker sets for three to six-year-old girls.
 Dunnes also has padded bras for girls with a 28 to 30-inch chest, which are the typical measurements of nine-year-old girls.

 Burma boycott

 An attempted boycott was made on Dunnes due to reports of selling goods made in Burma.

 Mandate dispute

 On 2 April 2015, members of the Mandate Trade Union had a one-day dispute at 109 branches of Dunnes Stores.
 The dispute concerned low-hour contracts (typically 15 hours per week), income and employment security, and the continued failure of Dunnes Stores to recognise or engage with the Mandate Trade Union, contrary to the recommendations of the Labour Court.

+Vacant sites

+Dunnes Stores has been criticised for leaving large supermarket premises vacant after closure rather than leasing or selling them to other businesses, contributing to urban dereliction in Tralee, Kilkenny, Wexford and Limerick.